KIPAC/computing/cray/README.md

 Environment
 -----------
-The cray has a fill module system.
+The cray has a full module system.
 To use the gcc compilers, put this in your .bashrc
 ```
 module swap PrgEnv-pgi PrgEnv-gnu